hazra-kerubo/2019-and-2020---Analysis/README.md

 # 2019-and-2020---Analysis
-This analysis evaluates repayment performance and dropout rates over a two-year period
+This analysis evaluates repayment performance and dropout rates over a one -year period